 Today, the benefits in terms of safety, cost savings and return on investment (ROI) are much easier to quantify, but business leaders are not taking notice of these changes simply due to financial impacts.
 The data show, overwhelmingly, why implementing a fleet management system is in every business’ best interest when it comes to safety as well as the bottom line, including reduced insurance costs and maintenance spend.
 Top-performing fleets recognize that when each dollar saved is a dollar you can put back into improving your business, the cost is easily justifiable.

-The savings a commercial operation retains by mitigating even a single accident are enough to offset the cost of installing the latest fleet management technology in preparation for what’s to come in driver-support innovation, including collision mitigation, advanced cruise control and lane assist.
+The savings a commercial operation retains by mitigating (or protecting against a false claim using video) even a single accident are enough to offset the cost of installing the latest fleet management technology in preparation for what’s to come in driver-support innovation, including collision mitigation, advanced cruise control and lane assist.
 Investment in bringing businesses up-to-speed now through the implementation of quality, reputable fleet management systems like those available through Verizon Connect is an investment in making upgrades to future tech innovations less disruptive.

 Maximizing visibility through technology

 Though trusting your drivers is essential to a functioning operation, it’s also important to be able to monitor, measure and coach their behavior behind the wheel.
 Whether staff like it or not, the fact remains driver safety as it applies to reputation will have long-lasting effects—both positive and negative—on your business.
 And despite incredible new strides made each day in the field of autonomous vehicles, safety is something that can never be fully automated.
 The responsibility for enforcing safe driving behavior lands squarely on owners, and technology is helping automate much of this oversight.